xcart/xcart-docs/_pages/kb_en/modules/google_adwords_segment.md

 identifier: ref_0XLukKQy
 title: Google AdWords (Segment)
 order: 129
-published: false
+published: true
 ---
 Google AdWords is a powerful tool for attracting new customers and growing your user base.
-It gives a merchant an ability to evaluate the effectiveness of business campaign and make necessary adjustments.
+It gives a merchant an ability to evaluate the effectiveness of a business campaign and make necessary adjustments if required.

 X-Cart allows to submit data to Google AdWords and get access to all the advantages it gives via the Segment Integration module facilities.

 {% note warning %}
-To be able to submit data to Google AdWords you need the {% link "Segment Integration module" ref_2tHtk4OT %} to be installed and enabled.
+To be able to submit data to Google AdWords you need the {% link "Segment Integration module" ref_2tHtk4OT %} installed, enabled and configured to collect data from your X-Cart store.
 {% endnote %}

-To configure Google AdWords via Segment a store admin nees to:
+To configure Google AdWords via Segment a store admin should:

 1. Open the Segment back-end
 2. Click **Add destination** on the Segment Overview page:
    ![add-destination-overview.png]({{site.baseurl}}/attachments/ref_0XLukKQy/add-destination-overview.png)